 With any type of Medicare Advantage plan, you must keep paying your Medicare Part B premium, along with your plan premium if there is one.

-If you decide to stay with Original Medicare, you can apply for a Medicare Supplement (Medigap) plan to work alongside your Part A and Part B benefits
+If you decide to stay with Original Medicare, you can apply for a Medicare Supplement (Medigap) insurance plan to work alongside your Part A and Part B benefits.

 Medicare resources in Idaho